Cross-posted from Huffington Post

 Overall, women in the United States today are paid just 80 cents for every dollar paid to men — an annual loss of nearly $10,500.
 Compared to white, non-Hispanic men, Black women are paid 63 cents, Latinas 54 cents, Asian women 85 cents and white women 75 cents for every dollar.
 And even though mothers are breadwinners in half of families with children under 18, they are paid just 70 cents for every dollar paid to fathers.

-According to a Paycheck Fairness Act today, which would help break harmful patterns of pay discrimination.
+To be sure, champions for women and working families in Congress are introducing the Paycheck Fairness Act today, which would help break harmful patterns of pay discrimination.
 They have also already introduced the Family And Medical Insurance Leave (FAMILY) Act, which would create a comprehensive national paid family and medical leave program, and the Healthy Families Act, which would establish a paid sick days standard.
 And measures that would raise the minimum wage, strengthen pregnant worker protections, promote fair scheduling and more are on the horizon.

 Some states are taking the issue seriously too.
 This year alone, lawmakers in at least 37 states have introduced legislation to promote equal pay, protections for pregnant workers, paid family and medical leave or paid sick days, and 28 of those states have two or more such bills.
 These states are in every region and are small and large, red and blue.
 At least 24 states are considering equal pay bills, and at least 18 states have bills that would create paid leave programs like those already in place in California, New Jersey, Rhode Island and, soon, New York and the District of Columbia.